jamasoftware-ps/RestClient/README.md

 ### How it works
 1. All objects retrieved from Jama are associated via their id's to a `JamaInstance` object.
 This prevents the client from holding onto multiple versions of a given object.
 2. Once an object is retrieved from Jama, it has a lifetime equal to the `resourceTimeOut` value in the `jama.properties` file.
 This ensures users are always referencing the object's latest version as it exists in Jama.
 3. When a user attempts to access any field within a `JamaDomainObject`, the client will determine whether or not to fetch the object from Jama.
-If the time since it's last fetch exceeds that of `resourceTimeOut`, then the item will be fetched.
+If the time since its last fetch exceeds that of `resourceTimeOut`, then the item will be fetched.
 4. The `resourceTimeOut` should be between 6 and 15 seconds.
 Less than 6 seconds can trigger too many fetches, whereas more than 15 seconds can lead to outdated data in the client.
-Users should attempt differenct values for their `resourceTimeOut` depending on their use case.
+Users should attempt different values for their `resourceTimeOut` depending on their use case.